If You’re Between 28-35 Years Old, This Might Be The Best Time to Buy Life Insurance

 “Dora is definitely a candidate for insurance,” Windle agreed.
 “She should have enough insurance to pay off her business debt and personal debt.”

 The verdict?
 Yes.
 Dora’s business means she could have considerable debts and people counting on her.
 The dogs?
 She could even factor them in if she wanted.

 If you’re in a situation like Dora, use this free tool to see how much life insurance would cost.

 Dan and his wife are in their mid-30s and are new parents to a baby girl.
 They own a small home.
 Each of them works full time making $50,000 to $70,000 annually.

 “This is the most common client we see,” said Pearcy.
 “Married with kids and steady income.
 A lot to protect.
 I would build them a large 30-year term on both, as much as they can qualify for, with a child term rider for the new baby.
 The rider is inexpensive and means they do not have to buy her a separate policy.”

 A child term rider is basically life insurance for the child of the primary insured person.
-As an add-on, it’s usually quite affordable with a company like Ethos.
+As an add-on, it’s usually quite affordable with our top life insurance companies like Ethos.

 Windle also sees Dan as a prime candidate.

 “Dan and his wife now have the added (financial) burden of a child so having insurance for each of them makes a lot of sense.
 By having $400,000 to $600,000 each, they should be able to ensure that their spouse and daughter will be taken care of should anything happen to them.”

 The verdict?
 Oh yeah.
 These guys are right in the life insurance sweet spot.
 They’re young enough to get good rates, and have enough responsibility to really need it.